pvsailatha711/Sentiment-Analysis-on-Social-media-data/README.md

 - Stanford NLP Group for GloVe embeddings
 - TensorFlow and scikit-learn communities

-## Contact

-For questions or feedback, please open an issue in this repository.

 ---

 **Note**: All models have been trained and evaluated on the same dataset split to ensure fair comparison.
 Results may vary slightly due to random initialization in deep learning models.